 Cabinets make the remodel feel real.
 They also lock the room.

-Before the order is final, price the wall decision, plumbing move, appliance locations, soffit condition, floor patch, lighting plan, panel or circuit needs, hood or ventilation route, and how the new kitchen meets the dining or living room.
+Before the order is final, price the wall decision, the plumbing move, the appliance locations, the soffit condition, the floor patch, the lighting plan, the panel and circuit needs, the hood or ventilation route, and how the new kitchen meets the dining or living room.

-If the kitchen shares a wall with a bath, laundry, or old plumbing chase, check that before the wall is closed.
-Small plumbing moves can become expensive once cabinets and backsplash block access.
+If the kitchen shares a wall with a bath, a laundry, or an old plumbing chase, check it before that wall closes up.
+Small plumbing moves get expensive once cabinets and backsplash are sitting over the access.

 For whole-house budgeting, see cost to remodel a ranch house.